iifawzi/foodi/README.md

     cp .env.example .env
     ```
 3. Configure the database connections as you wish
-4. Configure the smtp mailing server for mailing notifications.
+4. Configure the SMTP mailing server for mailing notifications.
 5. Run database migrations and seeders
     ```
     php artisan migrate --seed
     ```
-6. Run the application in your preferred way, either it's `valet`, `serve` or any other way.
+6. Run the application in your preferred way, either it's `valet`, `serve`, or any other way.
     ```bash
     php artisan serve
     ```